-Chicken to veal stock, along with a mirepoix (caramelized carrot, onion, and celery) is a foundation (“le fond”) in French cooking.
-The same also goes for Japanese cuisine where fish to kelp are used to produce a vegan to a pescatarian stock.
+Chicken to veal stock and along with a mirepoix: caramelized carrot, onion, and celery, is a foundation (“le fond”) in French cooking.
+The same goes for Japanese cuisine, where fish to kelp produce a vegan or pescatarian stock.

 Knowing the base ingredients for any ethnic cuisine will allow you to experiment and devise new recipes.
 Although for people new to Japanese cuisine, learning about the popular brands will have you feeling like a line cook/chef de partie.

 Just One Cookbook may have the Ultimate Guide for cooking with dashi (Japanese soup stock), but this will be the ultimate guide on “where to buy Japanese dashi brands and ingredients that are vegan, vegetarian, and pescatarian.”This is also the ultimate birds eye perspective on the price/quality range of dashi products.

 Breaking it All Down (English Translation of Japanese Dashi Ingredients)

 If you look at the questions most people are asking via Google, it will be a lot of basic issues around language, so I will break everything down into easy to understand words (so that you can understand the words that are coming out of my brain into this article you are reading).